SimplyNarwall/Portfolio/content/projects/Bike the Bullet/index.md

 </p>

-After all of the boss' minions are dead, they tke matters into their own hands
+After all of the boss' minions are dead, they take matters into their own hands
 <p><img src="screech.gif" width="640" height = "360"></p>